SettingDust/ModSets/README.md

 }
 ```

-Notice: Every text and tooltip is text raw json.
+Notice: Every text and description is text raw json.
 Using https://www.minecraftjson.com/ for generating text.